The Benefits of Probiotics & Prebiotics

 Should You Take a Probiotic Supplement?

-Many Americans are getting their probiotics by taking over-the-counter supplements to improve their digestive health and immune sytems.
+Many Americans are getting their probiotics by taking over-the-counter supplements to improve their digestive health and immune systems.
 These supplements are made with lab-grown bacteria.
 But should you take one?
 If so, which one?
 Can these products really improve your gut bacteria?

 Many (but not all) doctors will say that supplements are expensive and not needed for healthy people.
 It’s better to eat truly good probiotic foods like yogurts versus buying a bottle of medicine for a quick fix.